 I teach at the School of Computer Science, University of Nottingham.

-Student Projects in Human-Computer Interaction
+Student Projects in Human-Computer Interaction (UG and PGT level)

 Projects must involve users at the core.
 Typical activities in a human-centred computing project include

 - Requirements gathering through interviews or ethnography, to inform your design,

 - Testing your design with users, for example through deployments of your your design ‘in the wild’ (for example in people’s homes),

 - Evaluation of your design through analysis of system use or user feedback.

 Voice user interfaces (VUI) are becoming a pervasive feature on mobile devices, in cars, and in standalone “smart speakers”, yet, the user experience (UX) of these is often lacking.
 Potential project can focus on design and evaluation, or on studying and critiquing Voice UX.
 This may draw on existing platforms such as Google Speech API, Amazon Alexa Skills, etc. Projects may focus on